bchen022/TSearchEngine/README.md

 # Twitter Crawler
-### Rashid Goshtasbi and Brendan Cheng
+### Brendan Cheng and Rashid Goshtasbi
-SID: 861056442 and 861055750

 Hello there!
-T-Crawler is an open source project for Linux to download tweets over twitter that has geolocation enabled.
+TSearchEngine is an open source project for Linux to download tweets over twitter that has geolocation enabled.
 These tweets are indexed and can be retrieved by search through a Java servlet that acts as a search engine.

 ##Collaboration Details
 Description of contributions of each team member